 - Follow-up should continue until any hilar lymphadenopathy has resolved.

-Prognosis is usually very good, typically resolving within 6 months to 2 years.
+Prognosis is usually very good, typically resolving within one year.
 In a minority, disease remains active (8%) or relapses (6%), sometimes after a long period.
 Good prognostic markers include:

 - Normal serum angiotensin-converting enzyme levels at diagnosis.

-- Particular human leukocyte antigen (HLA) types - being HLA-DRB1*03 negative increases the risk of non-resolving disease.
+- Particular HLA types - being HLA-DRB1*03 negative increases the risk of non-resolving disease.

 Further reading & references